-5. Next position the neckband and the triangle pieces, so that the unsewn edge tucks inside of the open band, just within the length of your seam allowance.
+5. Next, position the neckband and the triangle pieces so that the unsewn edge tucks inside of the open band, just within the length of your seam allowance.

-7. To finish both ends of the neck band, one at a time, with right sides together, sew a vertical stitch on each end.
+7. To finish both ends of the neckband of the bandana, one at a time, with the right sides together, sew a vertical stitch on each end.

 8. Press both ends of the neckband.

 9. Topstitch across the lower edge of the neckband.
-You can top stitch around the triangle too if you prefer.
+You can topstitch around the triangle, too, if you prefer.

 10. Sew on Velcro tabs or strong snaps for closing mechanisms.
 Do one final pressing.

 Please let me know if you try this project in the comment box below.
 I would love to see what you create!
-Are you inspired to BLOOM & SEW?
-Tag me@bebraveandbloom or use #bloomandsew or #bebraveandbloom.

 Thanks for stopping by!